Beauma/TheHeron/README.md

+## Tuesday September 19th

+Despite not updating this as frequently I’ve been working pretty steadily.
+I talked to Bill Huang about simplifying the camshaft mechanism.
+He thought it would be easier to change the cam lobes to like a true offset cam shaft.
+I don’t think I’m describing this well, but essentially a pipe with different pipes offset.

+The design would rely on bearings around a pipe.
+The biggest diameter bearing I can get fairly cheaply off McMaster is 1-1/4 inches.
+At 1-1/2 inches the cost goes up dramatically.
+I’ll try to look into other sources though.
+Bearings Direct has some 1-1/2” ID bearings in stock at under $10 — that’s definitely a better deal than MCM, but I’d have to wait for shipping. <a href="www.google.com>hello?</a>

 ## Thursday September 14th

 The EVA film came in yesterday.
 I’ve yet to experiment with that, hurricanes have slowed down my progress.